 Traditions of India: women's daily trip to the river at five in the morning

-Mmany Indian women seem to go to work every day around five in the morning to the nearest river.
-Naturally, we are talking only about those women, girls and girls, next to whose house there is a river.
-The traditions of India are diverse and sometimes strange for most Europeans.
-Yet it is clear that they do not go fishing.
-Perhaps they follow their Hindu gods for morning prayers?
+Many Indian women go to the nearest river every day at about five in the morning, as if to work.
+Naturally, we are talking only about those women, girls and young women who have a river near their home.
+Indian traditions are varied and sometimes strange for most Europeans.
+It is clear, however, that they are not going fishing.
+Perhaps they are going to the morning prayer to their Hindu gods?
 Let's look into this issue.

 Traditions and habits of the peoples of India